-I feel that the older we get, less likely we are to change our mind if we are not properly challenged.
-I really hope I will be able to inspire my kids and enable them to keep their curious mindsets through their lives.
+I feel that the older we get, the less likely we are to change our minds if we are not properly challenged.
+I really hope I will be able to inspire my kids and enable them to keep their curious mindsets throughout their lives.

 No, of course not!
 We should not push any kids to become engineers and scientists if they don’t want to.
 That is not what it is about.
 I think everyone should have the freedom of choice to choose which field they want to focus their lives on.

 I believe that science is for everyone, but that does not mean that everyone should become scientists and engineers.
 The thing with introducing kids to science is so much wider.